HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 ### Software

+- Project mindset - no custom domain, no project requirement documents, no version, world's peace/good, lack of perspective, giving for free no subscription

+- Product mindset - how should i charge, plan of action, features, serving your paid users

 - Superior stack syndrome

 - Good engineers with good connections can always find a job.
 The key is to be good at your craft and not work in a silo.